-The current outline planning application includes provision of highly accessible community facilities such as education and healthcare facilities, although the exact detail of the design and precise location will be determined at a later stage.
+The current outline planning application includes the provision of highly accessible community facilities such as education and healthcare facilities, although the exact detail of the design and precise location will be determined at a later stage.

-Our plans include one primary school on site during the first phase of the development.
+Our plans include one primary school on-site during the first phase of the development.
 Working with Kent County Council, we will monitor and manage the demand for local school places and grow the number of schools across the lifespan of the project to a maximum of five primary schools.

 This phased approach will help ensure school buildings are not constructed before they are needed.
-All primary schools at Otterpool Park will have early years education/nursery on site or very close by.
+All primary schools at Otterpool Park will have early years education/nursery on-site or very close by.

 Our research has indicated that there is capacity at local secondary schools in the Folkestone & Hythe District and the Ashford Borough Council to meet the needs of the first occupants at Otterpool Park.
-Our plans provide for a secondary school once demand is there.
+Our plans provide for a secondary school once the demand is there.

 Health and wellbeing will be embedded within Otterpool Park and this includes providing excellent primary care facilities on site.

-A state-of the-art medical centre will provide a ‘one-stop shop’, including GPs and primary care treatment as soon as possible during the early stages of its development.
+A state-of-the-art medical centre will provide a ‘one-stop shop’, including GPs and primary care treatment as soon as possible during the early stages of its development.
 Healthcare services will be delivered in a phased manner according to need.
 In the first three to four years, a GP could operate temporarily from another building.

-The creation of these facilities on site at Otterpool Park has been planned to reduce pressure on existing local services and will be located close to other community services, in an accessible location.
+The creation of these facilities on-site at Otterpool Park has been planned to reduce pressure on existing local services and will be located close to other community services, in an accessible location.
 Three additional smaller community sites may also include healthcare facilities.